dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 The following sections explain [dimensions](/docs/build/dimensions), [entities](/docs/build/entities), and [measures](/docs/build/measures) in more detail, showing how they each play a role in semantic models.

 - [Entities](#entities) act as unique identifiers (like ID columns) that link data together from different tables.
-- [Dimensions](#dimensions) allow us to categorize and filter data, making it easier to organize.
+- [Dimensions](#dimensions) categorize and filter data, making it easier to organize.
-- [Measures](#measures) help us calculate data, providing valuable insights through aggregation.
+- [Measures](#measures) calculates data, providing valuable insights through aggregation.

 ### Entities